-Japan's lunar startup ispace delays NASA-sponsored mission to 2026
+Japan's lunar startup ispace delays Nasa-sponsored mission to 2026

 Tokyo-based ispace attempted its first lunar landing with the Hakuto-R Mission 1 spacecraft in April, which failed due to an altitude miscalculation.
 The Financial Times had reported earlier this month that months of corporate turmoil preceded the mission's failure.

-The U.S. unit of ispace, which has partnered with spacecraft software developer Draper to build lunar landers, has also encountered procurement delays for some parts, Hakamada said.
+The US unit of ispace, which has partnered with spacecraft software developer Draper to build lunar landers, has also encountered procurement delays for some parts, Mr Hakamada said.

-Asked about the load reduction, Hakamada said it was due to "purely technological considerations".
+Asked about the load reduction, Mr Hakamada said it was due to "purely technological considerations".

 There is no change to the launch schedule of ispace's second mission in 2024, but missions that will follow its delayed third mission may be postponed, the company added.

-ispace halved its annual sales forecast for the fiscal year ending March 2024 to 3.1 billion yen (US$20.8 million) due to the rescheduling, but its earnings forecast was upgraded to a net loss of 7.9 billion yen because of extraordinary insurance income.
+ispace halved its annual sales forecast for the fiscal year ending March 2024 to 3.1 billion yen (S$28 million) due to the rescheduling, but its earnings forecast was upgraded to a net loss of 4.5 billion yen from 7.9 billion yen, because of extraordinary insurance income.

-Mitsui Sumitomo Insurance Group, a MS&AD unit, paid 3.7 billion yen last month to ispace for Hakuto-R Mission 1's failure.
+Mitsui Sumitomo Insurance Group, an MS&AD unit, paid 3.7 billion yen last month to ispace for Hakuto-R Mission 1's failure.

 Read more of the latest in